s41wanchana/OldPhonePad/README.md

 - Empty input
 - Leading or consecutive backspace characters (`*`)
 - Backspace operations on an empty state
-- In case of pressing button more than a number of key on the button, I intentionally make

 ## How to Run
 From the project root: